 2. Dollar Seeds Review

-I continued to feed my gardening seed frenzy with a pleasant purchase from Dollar Seed a few weeks later.
+I continued to feed my gardening seed frenzy with a pleasant purchase from Dollar Seed company a few weeks later.
 Like the namesake, seed packets are $1.
-So many varieties – over 210 I believe – of beautiful seeds to choose from!
+So many varieties – over 210, I believe – of beautiful seeds to choose from!
 They also sell seed mega packs for a bigger planting.